exercism/go/concepts/maps/about.md

   // value: 0; exists: false
 ```

-As we've seen before, detecting whether a map `map` is initialized or not is easy, we can simply compare them to `nil` but what about other maps?
-Well, since `maps` isn't a comparable, we can't use `==` operator, but `reflect` package has something to rescue us, it's called `DeepEqual`, we can use it like
+As we've seen before, detecting whether a `map` is initialized or not is easy, we can simply compare them to `nil` but what about other maps?
+Well, since `map` isn't a comparable, we can't use `==` operator, but `reflect` package has something to rescue us, it's called `DeepEqual`, we can use it like

 ```go
 import "reflect"